 Most mountain biking shoes are designed with a specific riding style in mind.
-Cross-country shoes tend to be lighter weight with less cleat adjustment and less crash protection, while trail and enduro shoes typically have impact zones in the footbed and sole, plus reinforced areas to protect your foot from rocks or other trail debris.
+Cross-country shoes tend to be lighter weight with less cleat adjustment and less crash protection, while enduro and downhill shoes typically have impact zones in the footbed and sole in addition to reinforced areas to protect your foot from rocks or other trail debris.
+While trail or all-mountain shoes tend to sit somewhere in the middle ground.
 We're here to help you determine what features matter most to you, and why you might want to consider one shoe over another.
-We spent months getting to know these shoes inside and out so that we can help you pick the best shoe for you.
-If you already know what kind of shoe you want, dive into our full women's mountain biking shoe review.
+We spent months getting to know these shoes inside and out so that we can help you pick the best shoe for your foot and type of riding.
+If you already know what you're looking for you, head to our full women's clipless mountain bike shoe review.

 Other Considerations: What style of riding suits you?

-So now that you've settled on flats or clipless, it's time to talk trail type.
 Do you enjoy pedaling uphill as much as the downhill?
-Are you a gravity junkie?
+Do you the chairlift ride up so you can maximize your time descending?
 Or, do you need a shoe that does it all?
-Read on to figure out which shoe is best for you and remember just because a shoe is labeled one thing does not mean it can't be used for other applications.
-Choose the shoe that is comfortable on your foot, and that best suits your primary riding style.
+Read on to learn more about what shoe is best for you, and remember just because a shoe is labeled one thing does not mean it can't be used for other applications.
+Choose the shoe that best suits your riding styles and is comfortable on your foot.

-Of the shoes we tested, Giro Empire VR90 is the best for cross-country riding, especially racing.
-The Empire VR90 is lightweight and stiff and suited to both racing and daily training rides.
-It was also the most expensive shoe we tested.
-If you're looking for something more economical, you may want to consider Sidi Trace, which is well suited for cross-country riding and offers the rider a lightweight and breathable shoe at a fraction of the cost.
+Of the shoes we tested, Giro Empire VR90 Women is not only lightweight, but it's incredibly stiff carbon sole makes it best suited for cross-country racing and riding.
+The VR90 is also the most expensive shoe we tested.
+If you're looking for something more economical, you may want to consider Sidi Trace Women, a lightweight, breathable shoe that is well suited for cross-country riding and available at a fraction of the cost.

-All-Mountain and Trail are terms used to describe roughly the same style of riding, which is a mix of uphill and downhill, but emphasizes the downhill.
-Enduro could also be included into this category as well.
-Riders in this category typically want a shoe that is stiff, comfortable, and offers good protection.
-In these circumstances, weight may play a smaller role as protection is valued, especially when help may be hours away.
-These shoes are also an excellent choice for someone looking for a do-it-all shoe, as they are typically designed to be worn all day, provide support and moderate protection, and be relatively stiff.
+All-Mountain and Trail are terms used to describe roughly the same style of riding which is a mix of uphill and downhill, but emphasizes the downhill.
+These riders typically want a shoe that is stiff and absorbs trail vibrations, yet is comfortable and protective.
+The ability to hike in the shoes usually plays a role as well.
+Weight may play a smaller role for riders, as protection is valued, especially when help may be hours away.
+These shoes are a great choice for someone looking for a do-it-all shoe, because they are typically designed with support, protection, and stiffness in mind.